jklmli/BBV/README.md

 #### Generating docs/paper
 You'll need `pdflatex` and `bibtex` packages.
 Afterwards, run `make doc` from the root of the repo.
-The PDF will show up in the doc/ directory, assuming there are no errors.
+The PDF will show up in `doc/out/`, assuming there are no errors.